spookyboy2000/SproutScape/README.md

 Mixer(update audio mixer with new volume) --> |applies the changes to the game audio output| updateUI{Reflect Changes in UI & Save Settings}
 ```

-## Animation Blend spaces for 3D made by Bas Klachid

-The Animation Blend Space works by seamlessly transitioning between two animations, creating a smooth Transition from one state to another.
-This feature is a valuable addition to character animation, as it eliminates much of the hassle involved in manual transitions.
-It ensures that animations look clean and fluid, preventing them from appearing rigid or unnatural.

 ## Centerpoint Camera by Edgar Rikkert

 The Center-point camera  dynamically adjusts its position based on the locations of both players.
 The idea is to keep both players visible on the screen while maintaining a balanced view of the action.If the players move closer together, the camera can zoom in for a more detailed view.
 Conversely, if they spread apart, the camera zooms out to keep both in frame.
 The zoom level is often determined by the distance between the players. by letting this be funtion be fired on the Event Tick it ensures that the camera stays centered relative to both players.

 ![GIF](Github-Media/CenterpointCamera.gif)

 ### flowchart for the Centerpoint Camera
 ```mermaid